 The objectives and philosophy of the Remuneration Committee are based upon aligning the performance of the Group's executives with increasing shareholders' wealth.
-The following graph shows the performance of the Group as measured by its share price:
+The graph on page 12 shows the performance of the Group as measured by its share price and compared to other shares listed on the ASX.